-A major coatings manufacturer needed an automatic filler to fill 55 gallon drums with a flammable coating product.
+A major cleanings manufacturer needed a semi-automatic filler to fill 55 gallon drums with a foaming product.
 The idea was to keep an operator away from the filling station and to allow a steady pace of filled drums throughout a two-shift process.
 The rate was one drum every 75 seconds, because of foaming and high viscosity.

 The customer had two additional problems that could not be met by other filling manufacturers they had already contacted.
 The filling system had to fit into a room with a 12’ ceiling.
 Since a large percentage of liquids were foaming products, a sub-surface filler was necessary.
 Typically a sub-surface filler requires 13’ ceiling clearance.
 The other condition was limited floor space for filled drums to accumulate prior to fork-truck pickup.

-Specialty Equipment solved the problem by providing the customer with a custom-made, automatic, sub-surface filler that would max out at slightly less than 12’ tall when fully retracted.
+Specialty Equipment solved the problem by providing the customer with a custom-made, semi-automatic filler that would max out at slightly less than 12’ tall when fully retracted.
 The horizontal space problem was solved by accumulating filled drums in parallel lanes.

 The operation was designed as a straight-line configuration where empty drums, with bungs previously removed, accumulated to an air-operated escapement.
 When a drum was called, the escapement retracts and an air-operated bar drops down between the first and second drum, pulling the drum into the rotator station.